rocqetry/rocqet/Artifact_README.md

 $ make
 ```

-Run the tests as shown for `Rocq_CompCert` and compare with Table 1.
+Run the tests as shown above for `Rocq_CompCert` and compare with Table 1.